 The church was illuminated by large pointed windows placed between buttresses and pilaster strips.
 The windows in the four eastern bays of the southern aisle were large two-light, while in the two western bays two-light, but much smaller, with higher window sills, which was probably caused by the construction during the second phase.
 Many different tracery designs were placed in the windows, the most magnificent of which were installed in the large eight-light window in the eastern chancel wall and the seven-light window of the western facade.
 Below it there were two entrance portals crowned with trefoils, framed by a large ogival arch in which there was a niche, originally housing the carved figure of St. Mary.
 Similar figures were probably also placed between the decorative tracery to the right and left of the main portal.
 From 1320 it was preceded by a porch, which arcades and a vault based on four columns probably protected the statue of the Our Lady, to which pilgrimages were organized.

 The monastery buildings in Tintern were exceptionally on the north side of the church, not on the south side, as it usually was.
-A square, main patio surrounded by cloisters adjoined to the north aisle, which provided the opportunity to reach most of the buildings, without having to face unfavorable weather conditions.
-The cloisters were covered with a mono-pitched roof supported by two rows of columns with arcades in the form of trefoils.
+A square, main garth, originally surrounded by Romanesque cloisters, was adjacent to the northern aisle, with not very large dimensions, about 23.2 x 23.2 meters, and after reconstruction in the mid-13th century, 30.5 x 33.5 meters.
+The cloisters provided access to most of the buildings without the need to face unfavorable weather conditions, and also provided space for study, relaxation and contemplation, as well as some ceremonies.
+They were covered with mono-pitched roofs, since the mid-thirteenth century supported by two rows of columns ended with semicircular arcades filled with elegant, variously moulded trefoils.
+The arcades were connected with miniature rib vaults, the novelty was also the alternating arrangement of columns.
 In the northern part there was a lavabo, where the monks could wash their hands before meals.
 In the second half of the 15th century, the southern and western parts of the cloisters were rebuilt.
 Probably this part was sealed, and after strengthening the outer walls, windows were embedded in them to avoid severe weather conditions.

 On the west side of the main cloisters was the 13th-century west wing, which was the main entrance to the monastery.
 This range housed the refectory and dormitory of lay brothers, connected by an oblique passage with the cloister and the rest of the convent’s buildings relatively late, because only at the end of the 13th century.
 In the west wing there was also the so-called an outer parlour, that is a type of room for contacts with lay people.
 In front of it at the end of the 13th century was added an entrance porch, to which guests came, for whom a stone seat and a large niche were placed.
 In the 15th century, probably to boast of greater splendor, the entrance door from the porch to the parlour was rebuilt and a stone vault was placed in it.
 On the first floor there were chambers of the monk managing the cellarium, in which he conducted business, received guests and managed the monastery property.
 North of it was a square vaulted room without a direct connection to the cloister.
 It was used as a warehouse and pantry – cellarium.
 In the fourteenth century, the west wing was extended to the south, so it could be connected by a direct, diagonal passage with the northern aisle of the church.